Ask Archie

 Annual Award

-• The Annual Award is the maximum amount of Federal Pell Grant a student will receive during a full Academic Year based on his or her enrollment status, Expected Family Contribution (EFC), and Cost of Attendance (COA).
+• The Annual Award is the maximum amount of Federal Pell Grant a student will receive during a full Academic Year based on his or her enrollment status, Student Aid Index (SAI), and Cost of Attendance (COA).
 Therefore, for a full-time student, his or her Annual Award will be the same as his or her Scheduled Award.

 • The Annual Award for a student with a less than full-time Enrollment Status will be less than his or her Scheduled Award.